Scalingo/documentation/_posts/databases/postgresql/timescaledb/2000-01-01-downsampling.md

 ### Downsample Procedure

-The procedure bellow contains the logic to downsample the table `conditions`
+The procedure below contains the logic to downsample the table `conditions`

 ```sql
 CREATE OR REPLACE PROCEDURE downsample_conditions (config jsonb)